jabradbury/projects/README.md

 # projects
-where I plan to upload any projects I work on not related to my portfolio website
+This is the place I upload any non-work projects I may be working on.